marrlab/InstantDL/README.md

 ## Use with google colaboratory
-You can use InstantDL with google colab if you are happy to upload your data to your google drive.
+You can use InstantDL with google colab.
 For this the InstantDL folder with your project data needs to be uploaded into your google drive.
-There the file 'InstantDL_google_colab.ipynb' whic is in the instantdl folder must be opened with google-colab ('open with').
+There, the file 'InstantDL_google_colab.ipynb' which is in the instantdl folder must be opened with google-colab ('open with').
 In this notebook you will find all the explanations and the code to execute the pipeline.

 ## Contributing